 An abstention occurs when a stockholder abstains from voting or does not vote on a proposal.
 A "broker non-vote" occurs when a broker has not received voting instructions from the beneficial owner and the broker does not have discretionary authority to vote the shares because the proposal is non-routine.
-Brokers who do not receive instructions from the beneficial owner are entitled to vote on the ratification of KPMG LLP's appointment for the 2020 fiscal year, but not on the other proposals.
+Brokers who do not receive instructions from the beneficial owner are entitled to vote on the KPMG LLP Ratification Proposal, but not on the other proposals.
 Broker non-votes and abstentions, if any, will be treated as follows with respect to votes on each of the proposals: